Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

 this helps centralise all the data and information, as well as non-persistent memory such as presets and whatnot.

 also helps with terrain presets and whatnot.

+##### The reversed and implemented design of singleton engine and services

+* singleton physics and co have been turned into a Services singleton
+* Physics, Entity, Particles, don't store the data anymore, it's in A3Data
+* PhysicsEngine just uses the list supplied by passive conversion from A3Data.
+The list of entities is passed and particles are passed to the engine.
+* A good measure of coupling is the number of `new` keywords there are in the code.
+The physicsengine has **none**.

+#### Current inverted cone analogy

+The game used to have a game-centric structure with distributed data.
+Now it's a3-data centred with the game revolving around manipulating the basic A3Data structure.

 ### StateManager and StateMachines